bozeklab/histo-miner/README.md

 │   ├── classification_training      # Configs for classifier training
 │   ├── histo_miner_pipeline         # Configs for the core code of histo-miner
-├── docs                             # Images and Videos files ├── scripts                          # Main code for users to run histo-miner ├── src                              # Functions used for scripts │   ├── histo-miner                  # All functions from the core code
+├── docs                             # Images and Videos files ├── example                          # End to end example to run histo-miner ├── scripts                          # Main code for users to run histo-miner ├── src                              # Functions used for scripts │   ├── histo-miner                  # All functions from the core code